fp-ts/core/docs/modules/Option.ts.md

 ## match

-Takes a (lazy) default value, a function, and an `Option` value, if the `Option` value is `None` the default value is returned, otherwise the function is applied to the value inside the `Some` and the result is returned.
+Matches the given `Option` and returns either the provided `onNone` value or the result of the provided `onSome` function when passed the `Option`'s value.

 **Signature**